pchanial/pyoperators/README.rst

 Info: Allocating (2,) float64 = 16 bytes in Operator.
 array([ 2.,  2.])

-To output a corresponding dense matrix, one needs a linear operator and a shape:
+To output a corresponding dense matrix, one needs to specify the input shape:

 >>> A.todense(shapein=2)
 array([[ 2.,  0.],
 [ 0.,  2.]])

-Operators do not have to be linear.
-If they are not, they cannot be seen as matrices.
+Operators do not have to be linear, but if they are not, they cannot be seen as matrices.
 Some operators are already predefined, such as the IdentityOperator, the DiagonalOperator or the nonlinear ClippingOperator.

-The previous $A$ matrix could be defined more easily like this :
+The previous ``A`` matrix could be defined more easily like this :

 >>> A = 2 * operators.I

-where I is the identity Operator with no explicit shape.
+where ``I`` is the identity operator with no explicit shape.

 Operators can be combined together by addition or by operator multiplication (composition of functions) :